gopacket/gopacket/README.md

 # GoPacket

 This library provides packet decoding capabilities for Go.

+Forked from the popular gopacket [repo](https://github.com/google/gopacket) by Google, this fork was created to ensure the project doesn't become stale and bugfixes, new protocols and performance improvements can be merged into it. submit your PRs here :)

 See [godoc](https://godoc.org/github.com/gopacket/gopacket) for more details.